Skip to content

 • Salt: Use fine sea salt for the best flavor.

-• Baking Powder: No yeast is needed for this recipe, the baking powder will help add the lift.
+• Baking Powder: No yeast is needed for this recipe, the baking powder adds lift.

-• Vegetable Oil: You could swap this out for a healthier oil like olive oil as well.
+• Vegetable Oil: You could swap this out for olive oil as well.
 You can also use shortening or lard if preferred.

-You’ll have warm tortillas made from start to finish in less than an hour.
-These flour tortillas taste so fresh and taste like they came straight from a Mexican restaurant!
-I may never buy store-bought tortillas again.
+These flour tortillas taste so fresh and like they came straight from a Mexican restaurant!

-The process of making homemade flour tortillas in four steps.
+Showing the process of making easy soft flour tortillas in four steps.

 1. Make the dough.
-In a large bowl, whisk together the flour, salt and baking powder.
-Add in the oil and then slowly add the warm water and stir with a dough hook, pastry cutter, fork, or your hands.
+In a large bowl, whisk together flour, salt and baking powder.
+Add in oil and slowly add the warm water and stir with a dough hook, pastry cutter, fork, or your hands.
 Add just enough water until the mixture turns into a soft dough.
-You can use a bowl of a stand mixer and mix together using the dough hook.

 2. Knead and divide.
 Transfer dough to a floured work surface.
 Knead the dough for about 1 minute.
 Then portion out the dough into 12 to 16 equal portions of dough balls.
 Press down on each piece of dough to form a small disk (but don’t roll them out yet).
 Then cover with a damp paper towel or kitchen towel and let rest for 30 minutes.